wp-plugins/custom-options-plus-post-in/readme.txt

 6. Display Example

 == Changelog ==

+= 1.3.2.1 =
+* Updated: Check the version compatible.

 = 1.3.2 =
 * Added: Changed to Ajax how to update for Update and Delete.